josmar-crwdstffng/angular/aio/content/guide/aot-compiler.md

 </code-example>

-The compiler could not refer to the `template` constant because it isn't exported.
+The compiler could not refer to the `template` constant because it is not exported.
-The collector, however, can fold the `template` constant into the metadata definition by in-lining its contents.
+The collector, however, can fold the `template` constant into the metadata definition by in-lining the associated contents.
 The effect is the same as if you had written:

 <code-example format="typescript" language="typescript">